By Polina Bachlakova

 Maia echoes the sentiment.
 ‘We don’t want to go off and make a whole bunch of new platforms,’ she says.
 ‘We want to be where everyone else is.
 We deserve to be where everyone else is!’

-Tip five: When in doubt — check if you’re shadowbanned
+Tip six: When in doubt — check if you’re shadowbanned

 If you suspect that you’ve been shadowbanned, you can check by seeing if your posts show up on hashtag results pages.
 Otherwise, the sex worker community has developed the Twitter Shadowban Test — a service which checks Twitter accounts for search suggestion bans, search bans, ghost bans, and reply deboosting.